mdp-toolkit/mdp-docs/source/index.rst

      - support for new numpy version
      - new NeuralGasNode (thanks to Michael Schmuker)
      - several bug fixes and improvements

-     Get the full list of `changes since last release <https://raw.github.com/mdp-toolkit/mdp-toolkit/master/CHANGES>`_.

-  30.03.2011
-     MDP 3.1 released!
-This is a bug-fix release.

-  13.01.2011
-      MDP 3.0 released!

-      - Python 3 support
-      - New extensions: caching and gradient
-      - Automatically generated wrappers for scikits.learn algorithms
-      - Shogun and libsvm wrappers
-      - New algorithms: convolution, several classifiers and several user-contributed nodes
-      - Several new examples on the homepage
-      - Improved and expanded tutorial
-      - Several improvements and bug fixes
-      - New license: MDP goes BSD!

 .. middle-description-string::